hubtype/botonic/packages/botonic-dx/README.md

   To adapt them to your project needs, you just need to patch the specific options after importing the baseline.
   See instructions on each of these files.

+### package.json
+Instructions here because it cannot contain comments
+* Even if you don't plan to publish your package, it's important to correctly configure the "files" field.
+  Otherwise, you may get the node/no-unpublished-import eslint error when importing a dev dependency from a test or a configuration file (remove --cache from eslint command after updating your package.json).

 ## Usage